We’ve all heard how healthy and tasty it can be, but does mashed cauliflower taste the same as mashed potato?

 Mashed cauliflower doesn’t taste the same as mashed potatoes, but it doesn’t matter.
 Instead of trying to replica the exact flavour, think of it like replacing the character of the dish.

 And mashed cauliflower can replace mashed potatoes hands down 100%.
-For example, mashed cauliflower with oil free roasted vegetables and topped with homemade vegan gravy, yumm, just as you would if it were made with potatoes.
+For example, mashed cauliflower served with oil free roasted vegetables and topped with homemade vegan gravy, yumm, just as you would if it were made with potatoes.

 So forget about trying to exactly copy the flavour, and instead go for the perfect creamy texture.